top of page

 • 2 min read

-For our Church and parish, that we may be a community rich in the love of Christ: let us pray to the Lord.
+For our Church and parish community, that in our prayer and work together we may proclaim the reign of God: let us pray to the Lord.

-For the nations and peoples of the world, that they may recognize, respect, and affirm the dignity of every person made in the very image of God: let us pray to the Lord.
+For the nations and peoples of the world, that all humanity may be bound by the love of God into a family of brothers and sisters: let us pray to the Lord.

-For the faithful who have died [especially _________], that they may rise to the new life of the Risen Christ: let us pray to the Lord.
+For our deceased relatives and friends [especially _________], that they may walk forever in the light and peace of God’s presence: let us pray to the Lord.

-For the prayers we now make in the silence of our hearts [Pause...]: let us pray to the Lord.
+For the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.

 References